 Please review the guidelines for screening below.
 If you believe you are eligible for the screening, speak to your primary care provider (PCP).
 You must receive a referral from your PCP to have this procedure.
 If you do not have a PCP we can help.
 See the contact form below.

 Smoking is the major cause of lung cancer.
-We are working with the Aroostook County Action Program to promote ‘Freedom from Smoking’ an evidence based smoking cessation program.
-If you are a current smoker and would like to quit, please fill out the contact form below and we will send you more information.
+If you have chosen to smoke but would like to learn more about support for quitting, we can help.
+Please fill out the contact form below and we will send you more information.